 When young, I wanted to be a novelist.

-My training is in sociology and anthropology, and my research focuses on tourism and society issues, art worlds and cultural development, place branding, creative economy and cross-cultural management.
+My research focuses on tourism and society issues, art worlds and cultural development, place branding, creative economy and cross-cultural management.
 My studies often draw comparative lessons between Denmark, Singapore, and China, with Australia the latest addition.

 Australia is my fourth country of residence.
 I moved to Tasmania from Copenhagen in late 2016.
 Except for a one-year stint in Glasgow as a lecturer at Glasgow Caledonian University, Denmark was home between 1996 and 2016.
 I left Singapore when I was 31.

 Before pursuing my PhD at Copenhagen Business School, I received my university education at the National University of Singapore - BA, BSocSc (Hons), and MSocSc.
 Upon graduation then, I worked at the Friedrich Naumann Foundation and the Housing and Development Board (HDB) in Singapore.
 And as part of national service, I was a soldier for two and a half years in my late teens.